If you’re early in your sobriety or stuck in a cycle of relapse, you might find yourself questioning why you’re doing this to yourself.

 Sobriety has taught me a lot of self-compassion and humility.

 I used to drink because I couldn’t stand myself or my life.
-Ironically, I preferred to drink alone so I could really medicate those feelings on my own terms.
+Ironically, I preferred to drink alone to medicate those feelings on my own terms.
 The theme of my life seemed to be “I hate feeling alone, but also leave me alone.”

 When you finally get over those first months of early sobriety, you’ll see that you’re not so bad after all.